bwsw/sj-platform/SJDocs/source/Glossary.rst

   The database provided by an exact provider.

 Engine
-  Uses module settings to handle data flow making it into streams.
+  A base of the system.
+It provides basic I/O functionality.
+It uses module settings to process data.

 Envelope
-  A container for messages or events with data records.
+  A specialized fundamental data structure, containing data and metadata that allow exactly-once processing.

 Event
   Minimal data unit in a stream.

-Exactly once processing
+Exactly-once processing
   The system processes events in a stream only once

 Executor
   A part of a module that performs data processing.

 Instance
-  A full range of settings to perform an exact executor type.
+  A set of settings determining the work of engine-module collaboration.

 Input
   A stream that is fed to the system input.